reduanmasud/helper-firefox-extension/README.md

 ## 🔍 Overview

-ScriptForge Inspector is a comprehensive Firefox extension designed specifically for test engineers and QA professionals.
+QA Tools is a comprehensive Firefox extension designed specifically for test engineers and QA professionals.
 It provides a powerful toolkit for creating, managing, and executing JavaScript scripts with advanced element inspection capabilities, AI-powered content analysis, and robust automation features for testing workflows.

 ### 🎯 Perfect for:
 - **Test Engineers** - Automate testing workflows and element interactions